universitytheater/utheater.github.io/_bylaws/4_bylaws_ut_proposals.md

           * The production design aesthetic of the play and the textual justification for the aesthetic choice.
           * Bios for all staff members.
 These bios should include qualifications for the position as well as a statement about their particular area on the production.
           * While it is not required, inclusion rough drawings of set and costumes is suggested to strengthen the proposal.
+          * The production’s plan for the level of inclusion of understudies and/or a rough delineation of the production’s plan in the event of an actor being unable to perform their role.
+To read about understudies please see [this document](https://docs.google.com/document/d/1GLBnYfXQ5W3tnD_n72Ez6XLypn6T8nvcoKNubNXu8IQ/edit?usp=sharing).

-    * The community-wide Mainstage Proposal Meeting is held 3<sup>rd</sup> Week, usually at 5pm.
+    * The community-wide Mainstage Proposal Meeting is held in the 5<sup>th</sup> Week of Spring and Fall Quarter.
 No UT activity may be scheduled during the community-wide Proposal Meeting.
-    * Before the Proposal Meeting, the Chair will meet with the relevant Pro Staff member(s) in order to discuss space scheduling.
+    * Before the Proposal Meeting, the Committee Chair will meet with the relevant TAPS Pro-staff member(s) in order to discuss space scheduling.
 The purpose of this meeting is to discuss any schedule iterations that might be challenging so that the season can be scheduled in an informed manner after passing.
+If a performance space desired by proposers is unavailable during the weeks indicated in Section V.A, Committee may schedule a passed show to perform one week before or after the indicated weeks.
-    * After all proposers have spoken, the Committee proceeds into the Executive (Closed) Session in an undisclosed location (See Section IV.A.3).
-Proposers who are also members of Committee are not allowed to sit in Executive Session Proposal Meeting or to vote on the season.
-If the Director for the Dean's Men show is on Committee, however, they are permitted to take part in scheduling and vote on the season just as any other Committee member.
+    * After all proposers have spoken, Committee proceeds into the Executive (Closed) Session (see Section IV.A.3).
+Proposers, or non-proposer directors, who are also members of Committee are not allowed to sit in on the Executive Session Proposal Meeting or to vote on the season.
+If the Director for the Dean’s Men show is on Committee, however, they are permitted to take part in scheduling and vote on the season just as any other Committee member.

 2.  #### Collaborations
     RSOs may propose to collaborate with UT with the same deadline as mainstage proposals.